Religious School – General Information

 Please note that food and beverages are not permitted in the Lowenstein Auditorium or in the Fifth Avenue Sanctuary.
 If you would like to further discuss food allergies with the school, please contact – 212-507-9546.

 Throughout the year, both in class and at special events, we take photographs of our students and their families.
 These photographs are used for our end-of-the-year slideshow at our closing assemblies.
-We also post photographs of school and family activities on sections of the congregational website and promotional material.
+We also post photographs of school and family activities on sections of the congregational website, on congregational social media channels and in promotional material.

 It is our policy to never identify any children by name in our materials.
 In cases where Religious School students have earned special recognition or achievement, we will contact parents or guardians for permission before posting an announcement.
 Parents who do not wish for Congregation Emanu-El to use photographs of their children on our website or in our publicity should please indicate this on their registration form or contact the Religious School Office.